 Getting Used to Changes

-- First, it may help to look at yourself in a full-length mirror fully clothed and pick out three things you really like about yourself.
+- First, it may help to look at yourself in a full-length mirror fully clothed and pick out three things you like about yourself

-- Look at and touch your scars or breast reconstruction so that you get used to how this now feels.
+- Look at and touch your scars or breast reconstruction so you get used to how this now feels

 Radiation therapy affects the skin in much the way sunburn does, causing redness, itchiness, soreness, blistering, or peeling.
 Exposing the skin to the air will help any weepy sores to heal more quickly.
 The breast skin may also become shiny or darker than normal.
 And sensation in the breast can change, becoming more or less sensitive than normal.
 Many women find that during radiation treatment, loose, lightweight tops are more comfortable to wear than traditional bras.